Pania-MU/Dunhuang-/README.md

 Objective
 -----

-The goal of this project is to research and implement an algorithm that can automatically identify and segment images of thousand Buddhas and Buddha heads from photographs of Dunhuang murals.
-This will aid in the preservation and study of these cultural artifacts by facilitating their digital archiving and analysis.
+The goal of this project is to research and implement an algorithm that can automatically identify and segment images of multi Buddhas and Buddha heads from photographs of Dunhuang murals This will aid in the preservation and study of these cultural artifacts by facilitating their digital archiving and analysis.

 Current Status
 -----